Mental health is a misunderstood topic:

 When you learn to be curious about your own mind, self-awareness and growth are not far behind.

-But this kind of self-awareness is only possible if you consistently pause and observe your own mind from a place of curiosity.
+But this kind of self-knowledge is only possible if you consistently pause and observe your own mind from a place of curiosity.

 A sure sign of mental health is that you can be compassionate with yourself when times are hard—that you approach your mistakes and suffering in a gentle, rational way, without resorting to extremes of positivity or negativity.

-In my work as a psychologist, the one thing that unites every one of my clients is that they lack the habit of self-compassion.
+In my work as a psychologist, the one thing that united nearly every one of my clients when they began therapy is that they lacked the habit of self-compassion.

 Simply put, self-compassion means that in times of pain or suffering, you treat yourself like you would treat a good friend—empathetically, non-judgmentally, and with a sense of balance and perspective.

 Ironically, while most of us are quite good at being compassionate with other people, we’re terrible at being compassionate with ourselves:

 - When you make a mistake, you immediately start criticizing yourself with negative self-talk and catastrophic predictions.

 - When you feel upset or afraid, you immediately criticize yourself for being weak and discount your pain as silly or trivial.

 - When you’re uncertain or confused, you compare ourselves to others—as if shame will motivate you to figure things out.